Physical Therapy for Arthritis

 If you are interested in seeing a PT, ask your doctor for a recommendation.
 You may not need a doctor’s referral to see a PT, but check with your insurance to make sure it will be covered.
 Your insurance may also limit the number of sessions for a particular problem, so make sure you know this information before you see a PT.

-You can also check with a reputable medical center in your area or visit the Arthritis Foundation’s Resource Finder where you can search for a physical therapist by zip code and practice area.
+You can also check with a reputable medical center in your area or visit the American Physical Therapy Association’s PT locator tool where you can search for a physical therapist by zip code and practice area.
 Once you have identified a few potential therapists, call their offices and ask questions such as whether the therapist has experience working with your particular type of arthritis or your particular joint or functional problem.

 Stay in the Know.
 Live in the Yes.